mushky/pokemon/README.md

 Instructions:

 1. Clone repository
-2. Ensure Directory structure looks like the following:
-  - css
-  - js
-  - img
-index.html

-3. open index.html in your browser
+2. Open index.html in your browser